Document #: HHS-OCIO-OES-2024-11-007

 The OpDiv IT CPIC Officer must:

-- Ensure IT System Inventory information is maintained throughout the IT system lifecycle in compliance with this Policy and in collaboration with the OpDiv CEA;
+- Ensure IT System Inventory information is maintained throughout the IT system lifecycle in compliance with this Policy and collaboration with the OpDiv CEA;

-- Validate and align IT System-to-Investment relationships and ensure it is managed in collaboration with OpDiv CEA.
+- Validate and align IT System-to-Investment relationships and ensure it is managed in collaboration with the OpDiv CEA.

-7.13.
+7.12.
 Business Owner

 The Business Owner is the executive in charge of the organization who serves as the primary customer and advocate for an IT investment.
 The Business Owner must:

-- Ensure the System Owners are registering and maintaining their individual IT System(s) to provide a current and accurate IT System Inventory, as detailed in Appendix A.
+- Ensure the System Owners are registering and maintaining their IT system(s) to provide a current and accurate IT System Inventory, as detailed in Appendix A.

-7.14.
+7.13.
 System Owner

-The System Owner is the technical manager of an IT System and manages the system under the direction of one or more Business Owners.
+The System Owner is the technical manager of an IT system and manages the system under the direction of one or more Business Owners.
 The System Owner must:

-- Collaborate within their OpDiv to register, document, and maintain their individual IT System(s) throughout their lifecycle to provide a current and accurate IT System Inventory, as detailed in Appendix A;
+- Collaborate within their OpDiv to register, document, and maintain their IT system(s) throughout their lifecycle to provide a current and accurate IT System Inventory, as detailed in Appendix A;

-- Provide inventory data to Business Owners for the purpose of registering and maintaining their individual IT System(s) in the IT System Inventory; and
+- Provide inventory data to Business Owners to register and maintain their IT system(s) in the IT System Inventory; and

-- Share required IT System Inventory information for their individual IT System(s) with the OpDiv CEA, OpDiv CISO, OpDiv SOP, and OpDiv CPIC Officer as specified in Appendix A.
+- Share required IT System Inventory information for their IT system(s) with the OpDiv CEA, OpDiv CISO, OpDiv SOP, OpDiv Records Officer, and OpDiv CPIC Officer as specified in Appendix A.

 8. Information and Assistance

-HHS Office of Enterprise Architecture is responsible for the development and management of this Policy.
+The HHS Office of Enterprise Architecture is responsible for the development and management of this Policy.
 Questions, comments, suggestions, and requests for information about this Policy should be directed to HHS_EA_Program@hhs.gov.

 9. Effective Date and Implementation